 Mega Millions Lottery is a multi-state lottery played twice a week in participating states in the United States of America.
-Mega Millions has an initial jackpot of $15 Million which rolls over until a lottery player wins it.
+Mega Millions seed jackpot is $15 Million.
+It rolls over until it gets won.

 How to Play Mega Millions

-Mega Millions Lottery players can also opt for an Easy Pick option which allows for lottery numbers to be chosen for a lottery player automatically by a computer-generated random number generator.
+Mega Million Lottery players can opt for an Easy Pick option which selects lottery numbers for a lottery player automatically by a computer-generated random number generator.

 Matching Lottery Numbers